 Hi-Tech, Low Touch

-International and domestic passenger growth at MCO will be bolstered by an increasingly touchless experience.
+An increasingly touchless experience will bolster international and domestic passenger growth at MCO.
 Touchpoints, also known as points of contact or interaction, occur at check-in, security, concessions, boarding, customs and more.
 These have long been hallmarks of the passenger experience.
-That said, over the past few decades, airport planners and designers have helped lessen the time spent at touchpoints and, in doing so, made the airport experience both more efficient and pleasant.
+That said, over the past few decades, airport planners and designers have helped lessen the time spent at touchpoints.
+In doing so, they have made the airport experience both more efficient and pleasant.

-Terminal C was designed in a linear/pier configuration, which minimizes transit times for departing passengers to an average of eleven minutes.
+Terminal C has the design of a linear/pier configuration.
+This minimizes transit times for departing passengers to an average of eleven minutes.
 Additionally, Terminal C will engage a variety of biometric devices including:

 - 100-percent automated screening lanes in TSA checkpoint.